MightyOrm/Mighty/docs/docs/cursors.md

 - If you need to, you can turn off Npgsql automatic cursor dereferencing by setting `NpgsqlAutoDereferenceCursors` to false
 - But note that (as in Oracle) using `Execute` instead of `Query` will let you get at the raw (non-dereferenced) cursors even when dereferencing is on

-> You do not need to manually create a transaction for Npgsql automatic cursor dereferencing, Mighty does this for you.
-It will re-use the existing transaction if one is present (on the current `DbConnection` if you passed one in; or via `TransactionScope`, on .NET Framework only).
+> You do not need to manually create a transaction for Npgsql automatic cursor dereferencing, Mighty does this for you, if necessary, and will use the existing transaction if one is already present (on the current `DbConnection` if you passed one in, or on the current `TransactionScope` in .NET Framework).